Housing Adaptation Grant for People with a Disability

 • Rented from a landlord and you have the landlord’s permission to make the changes.
 (The tenancy must also be registered with the Residential Tenancies Board).

-• Provided by an approved housing body (AHB)
+• Provided by an approved housing body (AHB).
+You must have the AHB’s permission to make the changes.

 • A communal residence (accommodation where people live together in group homes)